WeiserFox/studytelebot/README.md

 # studytelebot
 It's my first project.
-It's a telegram bot that is using aiogram.
+This is a telegram bot that is using aiogram.
 I don't know what else do you want to know.